Gqlify/docs.gqlify.com/docs/intro.md

 }
 ```

-With datamodel above, you get all the graphQL APIs with relationship built-in.
+With datamodel above, you get all the GraphQL APIs with relationship built-in.

 ✨ See for yourself!